andycroll/andycroll.com/_posts/2014/2014-10-21-benchmarking-each_with_object-against-inject-when-building-hashes-from-arrays.markdown

 What a fool I've been.

-Rather than use code like either of these...
+Rather than use code like either of these…

 ```ruby
 array_of_stuff.inject({}) do |result, element|